alan-turing-institute/QUIPP-pipeline/README.md

 ![Flowchart of the pipeline](doc/fig/pipeline.svg)

-The files "dataset.csv" and "dataset.json" could be in [datasets](datasets/), but this is not a requirement.
+The files `dataset.csv` and `dataset.json` could be in a subdirectory of [datasets](datasets/), but this is not a requirement.

 ## Running the pipeline